Mattral/mattral/README.md

 **Building systems that see and understand**

-*ML Engineer · Computer Vision · NLP · Part-time human*
+*ML Engineer · Computer Vision · NLP · Part-time human being*

 <br>